bahrus/trans-render/README.md

 </script>
 ```

 For this functionality, we use tuples to represent these settings.
-P stands for Properties, E for events, A for attributes, and T for transform or template.
+P stands for Properties, E for events, A for attributes, and T for template or transform, or tuple of template and transform.
 There are four nested, and subsequently larger processors that can do one or more of these 4 things.
 It is a good idea to use the "weakest" processor for what you need, thereby reducing the footprint of your web component.

-In the case of E for events, use Transform on right hand side for DTR.

-For non DTR, if PEAT are functions, evaluate based on context first, then apply
+[TODO]  Explain in more detail with more examples

 ## Nested, Scoped Transforms

-One useful plug-in for transform.js is nestedTransform.js, which allows the RHS of a match to serve as a springboard for performing a sub transform.
+One useful plug-in for transform.js is NestedTransform.js, which allows the RHS of a match to serve as a springboard for performing a sub transform.

-## Template Merging Using a Custom Element
+## Template Merging Using a Custom Element (Inline Binding)

 We've seen examples where we merge other templates into the main one, which required imperative logic: